ibm-cloud-docs/hs-crypto/wrap-keys.md

 {:external: target="_blank" .external}
 {:term: .term}

-# Wrapping keys
+# Wrapping data encryption keys with root keys
 {: #wrap-keys}

 You can manage and protect your encryption keys with a [root key](#x6946961){: term} by using the {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} key management API, if you are a privileged user.
 {: shortdesc}

 When you wrap a [data encryption key (DEK)](#x4791827){: term} with a root key, {{site.data.keyword.hscrypto}}
  combines the strength of multiple algorithms to protect the privacy and the integrity of your encrypted data.

 To learn how key wrapping helps you control the security of at-rest data in the cloud, see [Envelope encryption](/docs/hs-crypto?topic=hs-crypto-envelope-encryption).